temporalio/documentation/docs/concepts/what-is-an-activity-definition.md

 #### Implementing Activity Definitions

-We strongly recommend that you develop an Activity Definition in a language with a corresponding Temporal SDK.
+We strongly recommend that you develop an Activity Definition in a language that has a corresponding Temporal SDK.

 **Implementation guides:**